I’m often asked how strategic thinking can be turned into action.

 In short, think SMART.
 But how you get there can sometimes be complicated.
 What might your exit strategy be in case of failure?
 By which I mean, don’t assume success.
 Should delivery priorities be fixed or can they be flexible?
 Well, you do have a day-to-day- business operation to run, so yes, I’d suggest flexibility was important.
 All these factors add more uncertainty to the mix.

-This infographic might offer some clarity on what is a complex process:
+This infographic might offer some clarity and simplification of what can seem a complex process: